 5. Once I had let the cabbage/daikon mixture rest in brine for about 12 hours I drained all of the brine off into a separate container to keep in case I needed a little extra after packing the jars.
 Then I squeezed all of the brine out of the mixture.
 To this I added the additional veggies that I had chopped.

 6. Then for the fun part – I poured the paste on top of the mixture and thoroughly worked it in, coating every inch of it!
 It is a good idea to wear rubber gloves for this part because of the strength of the peppers.

-7. Finally tightly pack into a crock or glass jars so the brine rises above the top of the kimchi and put cover on.
+7. Finally tightly pack into a crock or glass jars (I like to use THESE) so the brine rises above the top of the kimchi and put cover on.
 If you are not getting enough brine from pressing the kimchi down, feel free to add some of the brine you drained off.

 8. Let ferment on the counter for about 1-2 days, (if room temperature is around 70 degrees F), depending on how you like it to taste.
 Some people put it in the refrigerator right away because they like a milder version, however you will not get any of the probiotic components by doing this.
 I taste mine every 12 hours or so to make sure I like how it is coming along.
 Be careful when opening the jar though because the live bacteria will cause lots of bubbles and fizz!

 9. Once the kimchi meets your taste standards, place in refrigerator, where it will last 4-6 months and continue to slowly ferment.